fickse/transparent_analysis_template/data/README.md

 # Raw data files
+Raw data files used for analysis
-All derived producs should be made by scripts saved in `/code/`, invoked by `run_all.R`, and saved in the appropriate output directory in `/outputs/`
+All derived products used in analysis are made by scripts saved in `/code/`, which are invoked by `run_all.R`.
+Derived data are saved in the appropriate output directory in `/outputs/`
-derived data products which take too long to process or have antecedent datasets  which are very large should be saved here, but the code/steps used to create them should be documented very clearly and explicitly
+Derived data products which take too long to process or have very large antecedent datasets are saved here with clear documentation of the code/steps used to create them